 This stretch is a go-to if you sit all day.
 The hip flexor muscles can get very tight due to excessive sitting, and one side will often become significantly tighter than the other, creating an imbalance in the pelvis.
-Begin this stretch as shown with the hips tucked under, flattening the spine.
-Reach high overhead and take deep breathes.
+Begin this stretch with the hips tucked under, flattening the spine.
+Reach high overhead and take deep breaths.
 You should feel a stretch in the front of your hip and quadriceps on the leg that is down.
 Hold for two minutes on each side.

 Sacroiliac Joint Stretch